rgdonohue/foss4gna-2018/PITCHME.md

 @div[right-60]
 @ul
-- PhD in Geography from the University of Wisconsin
+- PhD in Geography from the University of Wisconsin-Madison
-- more stuff
+- from a small town in SW Colorado
 - something funny
 @ulend
 @divend